COVID: Are mix-and-match vaccines the way forward? | DW | 09.06.2021

-A new German study reports that a combination of the AstraZeneca and BioNTech vaccine triggers a remarkably stronger immune response than sticking with one kind of shot.
+A new German study reports that a combination of the AstraZeneca and BioNTech vaccines triggers a remarkably stronger immune response than sticking with one kind of shot.

 At first, after the European Medicines Agency gave its approval in January, the AstraZeneca vaccine against COVID-19 was used for anyone who needed it in Germany.
 After discovering that especially younger people who had received the shot might face an increased risk of dangerous blood clots in the brain, however, on April 1, 2021, Germany's Standing Committee on Vaccination (Stiko) recommended not to use AstraZeneca to immunize people under 60 years old.